 Every week, if not every day, software vulnerabilities are discovered.
 Some discoveries are responsibly reported to the vendor, but some are used for zero-day attacks.
-Periodically scanning for vulnerabilities will reveal security risks and should be addressed timely before it results to an actual compromise.
+Periodically scanning for vulnerabilities will reveal security risks and should be addressed timely before it results in an actual compromise.

 Keeping up to date software is another vital piece in improving your cybersecurity.
 Not applying the latest update to the software that runs on your network is essentially inviting cybercriminals to breach your company.
 The cybercriminals are still successfully exploiting known software vulnerabilities.
 In fact, the Equifax hack that happened in May 2017 was due to an unpatched software that was running on their public-facing server3.

 Having preventive controls are great, but we have to keep in mind that nothing is 100% secure.
-That said, your company’s cybersecurity solutions should include monitoring to detect and respond security threats, incidents, and breaches.
+That said, your company’s cybersecurity solutions should include monitoring to detect and respond to security threats, incidents, and breaches.

 Often times, it only takes minutes (or less) for cybercriminals to compromise a system.
 Unfortunately, 68% of breaches took months or longer to discover.
 In many cases, it’s not even the company itself that discovered the breach1.
 Don’t let your company be one of them.

 There’s no silver bullet in cybersecurity, and no products and solutions are going to give you 100% protection.
 The only things that companies can do are to reduce the attack surface, mitigate security risks, educate employees about cybersecurity, and be able to detect and respond quickly to security threats, incidents, and breaches.